 How to Improve Gut Health Naturally

-- Include probiotic-rich fermented foods into your diet.
+- Include probiotic-rich fermented foods in your diet.

 - Include fermentable fibers a.k.a. prebiotics into your diet.